sQu4rks/cookiecutter-pywebex-teams-bot/Readme.md

 2. Create a new build of your bot image
 3. Push the newly created image to docker hub.

 When deploying the container make sure to set the `WEBEX_TEAMS_ACCESS_TOKEN` and `REMOTE_PREFIX` environment variables.
-The `entrypoint.sh` script used by the container upon start will setup the webhooks according to these inputs.
+The `entrypoint.sh` script used by the container upon start will setup the webhooks according to these environment variables.

 ## Additional options